xflin/jersey2-jackson-mongo-todo/README.md

 jersey2-jackson-mongo-todo
 ==========================

-A simple TO-DO REST API project setup using Jersey 2 + Jackson 2 + MongoDB.
+A sample project setup using Jersey 2 + Jackson 2 + MongoDB, that implements a simple TO-DO note REST API.

 + GET /todo